RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/44-ACT.md

 <sup>46</sup> Who found favour before God, and desired to find a tabernacle for the God of Jacob.
 <sup>47</sup> But Solomon built him an house.
 <sup>48</sup> Howbeit the most High dwelleth not in temples made with hands; as saith the prophet,
-<sup>49</sup> Heaven [is] my throne, and earth [is] my footstool : what house will ye build me? saith the Lord: or what [is] the place of my rest?
+<sup>49</sup> Heaven [is] my throne, and earth [is] my footstool: what house will ye build me? saith the Lord: or what [is] the place of my rest?
 <sup>50</sup> Hath not my hand made all these things?
 <sup>51</sup> Ye stiffnecked and uncircumcised in heart and ears, ye do always resist the Holy Ghost: as your fathers [did], so [do] ye.
 <sup>52</sup> Which of the prophets have not your fathers persecuted? and they have slain them which shewed before of the coming of the Just One; of whom ye have been now the betrayers and murderers:
 <sup>53</sup> Who have received the law by the disposition of angels, and have not kept [it].
-<sup>54</sup> When they heard these things, they were cut to the heart , and they gnashed on him with [their] teeth.
+<sup>54</sup> When they heard these things, they were cut to the heart, and they gnashed on him with [their] teeth.
 <sup>55</sup> But he, being full of the Holy Ghost, looked up stedfastly into heaven, and saw the glory of God, and Jesus standing on the right hand of God,
 <sup>56</sup> And said, Behold, I see the heavens opened, and the Son of man standing on the right hand of God.
 <sup>57</sup> Then they cried out with a loud voice, and stopped their ears, and ran upon him with one accord,
 <sup>58</sup> And cast [him] out of the city, and stoned [him]: and the witnesses laid down their clothes at a young man’s feet, whose name was Saul.
 <sup>59</sup> And they stoned Stephen, calling upon [God], and saying, Lord Jesus, receive my spirit.
-<sup>60</sup> And he kneeled down , and cried with a loud voice, Lord, lay not this sin to their charge.
+<sup>60</sup> And he kneeled down, and cried with a loud voice, Lord, lay not this sin to their charge.
 And when he had said this, he fell asleep.
 ## Chapter 8

 <sup>1</sup> And Saul was consenting unto his death.
 And at that time there was a great persecution against the church which was at Jerusalem; and they were all scattered abroad throughout the regions of Judaea and Samaria, except the apostles.